 UMIST RC prides itself on having produced the winning sculler in the Manchester Vs Salford University Boat race for at least 4 years despite never officially competing!

-The 1998/9 season was the most successful in the club’s history with the Novice Men’s eight winning heads at local, regional and national level, gaining the title ‘fastest novice crew in the country!’
+The 1998/9 season was the most successful in the club’s history with the Novice Men’s Eight winning heads at local, regional and national level.
+1999 saw the Novice Men’s Eight win the Novice Pennant at The Head of the River Race 1999, thereby becoming the ‘fastest novice crew in the country!’.
 At the BUSA (British Universities Sporting Association) Championships, the club picked up bronze and silver medals, and for the first time, gained more points than Manchester University RC.

 The 1999/2000 season was a season of consolidation for the club, as the men’s First VIII competed at a higher category and the club focused on developing depth in the squads.
 The season still saw the crews come away with notable wins at local and regional events.